soliverit/depc_nsga2/README.md

 `--children` Number of children parents have each generation

 `--history-path` Path to objective score history.

+`--best-initial-states` Create the initial population from the building-locked best case for at risk buildings (Worse than D rating, currently)

+`--target-rating` The target EPC rating that dictates the EPC point improvement requirements.
+The genetic algorithm constraint and second objective

+`--write-state` Write a .stt (just a csv with a distinct file type) to the input data directory
+### Additional parameters for ./nsga2community.py
+`--partitions` Number of subsets data is split into.

+`--threads` Number of concurrent processses

 ### Data format
 In the example using results created by https://github.com/soliverit/depc_emulator using the Building and Retrofit base classes, each row has three key component: